cernodile/GTMusicSim/README.md

+# NO SUPPORT IS PROVIDED, EVERYTHING YOU GET IS AS-IS.

 # Cernodile's Growtopia Music Simulator
 Cernodile's Growtopia Music Simulator is a web-based, two octave music player for growtopiagame.com.
 This repository contains the javascript files (no styling or offline pages) ONLY.
 You can test the music simulator out live at [here](http://tools.cernodile.com/musicSim.php).